strongloop/loopback-multitenant-poc/README.md

 Gateway is aware about new tenants being added and existing tenants being removed.

-PS: The code is modularly organized and well commented, feel free to browse through it.
+PS: The code is modularly organized and well commented, please browse through it to better understand the implementation.

 ## Instructions for a quick demo